Corpus Christi in Cusco: A Festival so full of History that you need read this in order to know why you can´t miss it!

 Before the Spanish arrived, the Inca had been paying tribute to their worshipped figures on the occasion of special dates in their culture.
 When the Spaniards then reached the Inca Capital Cusco, they were surprised to learn that the Inca, the Children of the Sun, carried out “their saints” in large processions.
 Determined to abolish these pagan festivals, the Spanish decided to enforce a simple solution: replace the mummies worshipped by the Incas with images of the Virgin and the Catholic saints!

 Being celebrated until today, Corpus Christi is a colorful and traditional ceremony and a wonderful opportunity for visitors to take part in an historic festival.
 Thousands of faithful believers and visitors of the event fill the streets of Cusco every year for this celebration of Corpus Christi and witness the colorful parade through the charming alleys of the historic center.
-This year, the event is taking place starting from the 25th of May 2016.

 For believers, this folkloric event represents fifteen saints and virgins, organized in several processions, arriving from different places to the Cathedral of Cusco in order to “greet” the body of Christ, sixty days after Easter Sunday.
 The celebration of Corpus Christi used to be celebrated in the whole country, but the Fiesta is most impressive in Cusco, the former Inca Capital.
 During this special day you can hear the sounds of the María Angola, the biggest Church Bell of Peru, built during XVI century by Diego Arias de la Cerda.